 If you believe a person under 13 years old has provided us with their personal data, other than for safeguarding reasons, or have any concerns regarding this aspect of our notice, please contact email@example.com

 Where we provide online services likely to be accessed by a minor, the best interests of the child are our primary consideration.
 We have a separate privacy notice for Mused, the V&A's website for 10 – 14 year olds.

 Special category data

-Special category personal data is that which is considered more sensitive, for example, revealing your political or religious beliefs or concerning your health.
+Special category personal data is that which is considered more sensitive, for example, revealing your political or religious beliefs or concerning your health or ethnicity.